Parents' warning after child locked inside washer

 The family was finally able to stop the machine and get Kloe out.
 Kloe emerged shaken but with only a few scrapes and bruises.

 After it was all over, the family installed a child lock on the washer and took a photo of it.
+They also activated the child lock setting on the machine.

 Lindsey said she hopes other parents will take action after hearing her story.